Monkey Project (MONK) Market Cap Tops $1.18 Million

-Monkey Project (MONK) traded flat against the US dollar during the 1 day period ending at 19:00 PM E.T. on March 24th.
-In the last week, Monkey Project has traded flat against the US dollar.
-One Monkey Project coin can now be bought for about $0.0921 or 0.00000260 BTC on major cryptocurrency exchanges.
-Monkey Project has a total market capitalization of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last 24 hours.
+Monkey Project (MONK) traded flat against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on March 25th.
+One Monkey Project coin can now be bought for $0.0921 or 0.00000260 BTC on major exchanges.
+In the last week, Monkey Project has traded flat against the U.S. dollar.
+Monkey Project has a total market capitalization of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last day.

 - Capricoin (CPC) traded flat against the dollar and now trades at $0.0350 or 0.00000378 BTC.